junxit/us-congress-bills-115/bill.md

 # H.R.
 1624

-> To require the appropriate Federal banking agencies to treat certain municipal obligations as level 2A liquid assets, and for other purposes.
+> To require the appropriate Federal banking agencies to treat certain municipal obligations as no lower than level 2B liquid assets, and for other purposes.

 ## § 1.
 Short title